Back to search results

 How will it be delivered and assessed?

-There are a variety of assessment methods including; examinations, written coursework, presentations and practical experiments.
-You will be assessed throughout the year with assignments that must be completed and passed.
+There are a variety of assessment methods including; examinations, written coursework and practical experiments.
+You will be assessed throughout the years with assignments that must be completed and passed.
+For the AAQ every piece of work is marked on its own merits and that mark will affect your final grade.
+This means you need to put continued effort into your studies throughout the whole of 2 years and good attendance is essential.

 Entry requirements

-Grade 5 in two sciences and grade 5 in Maths.
+Grade 5 in two Sciences or 55 in combined science and grade 5 in Maths

 TO ENSURE YOUR SUBJECT CHOICES FIT INTO THE TIMETABLE PLEASE SEE OUR BLOCKING TIMETABLE BY CLICKING ON THE LINK BELOW.
 SUBJECTS SHOULD BE CHOSEN IN DIFFERENT BLOCKS TO AVOID CLASHES.